smnschmnck/roundest-go-htmx/README.md

 Let users vote on which Pokémon they think is the roundest to find out what the roundest Pokémon is.

-This Project is inspired by the [1 App, 5 Stacks](https://github.com/t3dotgg/1app5stacks) Project by @t3dotgg which implements [Roundest Mon](https://github.com/t3dotgg/roundest-mon) in 5 different tech stacks.
+This project is inspired by the [1 App, 5 Stacks](https://github.com/t3dotgg/1app5stacks) project by @t3dotgg which implements [Roundest Mon](https://github.com/t3dotgg/roundest-mon) in 5 different tech stacks.
 I felt like a Go + HTMX version was missing so I built it.

 ## Tech Stack